Sunday, June 4, 2023

 She's finally furnished and comfortable, and is going to be a great little house for me and Charlie - who just dug a huge hole in the backyard.
 It looks like he's trying to help the contractor dig post holes.

 I think about all of you out on the road.
-I'll keep in touch from time to time.

 You all take care,